by Kelly R. Smith

 But what happens after that?
 Do we crater?
 Hopefully not.
 Although I must admit that I don’t see as many of the old crew at the races as I used to.
 I don’t do as many as I used to anymore either; I just focus on the Texas Bridge Series.

 But I do keep running.
 My goal now is just to keep running until I eventually lay down for that long, long dirt sleep, as long as the COVID-19 pandemic doesn’t claim me.
 Now that is a worthy goal.
 With that in mind, lets look at some the 10 habits of successful runners.
 As I define success, it’s keepin’ on keepin’ on; with 5 ultras under my belt more distance isn’t the answer it once was.
 For you it might be still climbing that ladder of goals.

 Do Your Strength Training.
-Many runners neglect the weights and this is a mistake.
+Many runners neglect the weight training and this is a mistake.
 Building and maintaining lean muscle mass balances us out and reduces the prospect of injury.
 There is a good reason that those in the know continually stress the importance of maintaining a strong core.
 Choose exercises that work the upper body, core and lower body.
 Shoot for 3 times a week.
 There is really no reason for a gym membership unless you need the swimming pool.
 Resistance bands are very economical and versatile and will even fit in your suitcase if you spend time on the road.